isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1472.md

 N.A. for non-SMEs

 ### Things to Note
-Idle speed of at least 3200 rpm
+- Idle speed of at least 2,700 rpm
-Belt diameter of at least 110 mm
+- Belt diameter of at least 110 mm
-Additional bristle brushes (carbon steel or stainless steel) can be supported.
+- Additional bristle brushes (carbon steel or stainless steel) can be supported
-Training costs can be supported
+- 1 battery pack or power unit per equipment can be supported
-Maintenance costs not supported
+- Training costs can be supported

 ### Contact Information
 N.A.